Spice Bush Trail

 Length: .80 Mile View map

 Spice Bush Trail travels through the Meramec River’s floodplain along slightly elevated terraces to the nearby level woodland floor where red-headed woodpeckers frequently feed and often nests.
-In late April, bluebells bloom in profusion along much of this easy hiking trail.
+In late April, bluebells bloom in profusion along much of this hiking trail.
 Along the journey, three bridges cross a perennial stream but after a good rain, other small drainages can make it a wet and slippery hike.
 The trail passes through a rich bottomland area with a mixed herbaceous ground cover below tall sycamore, ash, pawpaw and black cherry trees.
 The dominant underbrush is spice bush, which gives the trail its name.